 - agreeing to register with local authorities, and

-- consenting to being searched at any time without a California search warrant.
+- consenting to be searched at any time without a California search warrant.

 Our California criminal defense attorneys will explain the following in this article: